Abdo-Abuharrus211/Abdo-Abuharrus211/README.md

 Honestly, I could keep pinning badges but ya get the point...
 I'm not the most proficient in these skills, but a constant hunger to learn means I'm always trying out new things.

-## Roles
-### Current Role:
+## Current Role:
+Graduated from BCIT's CST program and entering the job market (pray for me) and building some pet projects I've been thinking of for a while.

+### Previous experience:
-CTO @ Enactus BCIT and Lead Developer on the Ecometer project, a Ruby on Rails app that helps restaurant goers make informed choices regarding restaurants' sustainability.
+- CTO @ Enactus BCIT and Lead Developer on the Ecometer project, a Ruby on Rails app that helps restaurant goers make informed choices regarding restaurants' sustainability.

-### Previous Role(s):
 -    React Native Mobile Developer (practicum) for [Impulse Studios](https://impulsestudios.ca/).
 - System Analyst Co-op for the Provincial Health Services Authority of British Columbia (PHSA).

-## What's new?
-* Completed my time at BCIT, graduating from the CST program, and I'm looking forward to joining the industry and having time for some new and exciting projects!
-* The code-practice and interview prep commences!
-Must ready myself for technical interviews that are inherently broken across the entire industry...

 ## Contact Info
 abdu@aabuharrus.dev